 How Ramshorn Snails Relate With Tank Mates

 Ramshorn snails are one of the most peaceful creatures considering how they relate with other tank mates.
 They are never aggressive and the only way it defends itself from others is when it retreats into its shell.
 They lack operculum like their Gold Inca snail counterparts who are able to seal their shells after retreating from a possible attack.
 Occupying a Ramshorn snail tank with other peaceful neighbors like Otocinclus and Cory catfish is always a brilliant option.

-You can also decide to use freshwater shrimp-like Amano shrimp, Bamboo shrimp, Red cherry shrimp, and Ghost shrimp.
-If your choice is to use other snail types as fellow tank mates, then that is also acceptable.
-In that case, you can adopt Gold Inca snails, Mystery snails, Nerite snails, Malaysian Trumpet snails, Rabbit snails, and Ivory snails.
+You can also decide to use freshwater shrimp-like Amano shrimp, Bamboo shrimp, Vampire shrimp, Red cherry shrimp, Blue tiger shrimp, Snowball shrimp, Caridina cf. babaulti, Blue Velvet Shrimp, Ghost shrimp, etc If your choice is to use other snail types as fellow tank mates, then that is also acceptable.
+In that case, you can adopt Gold Inca snails, Mystery snails, Nerite snails, Malaysian Trumpet snails, Rabbit snails, Japanese trapdoor snails, and Ivory snails.

 Whatever you do, don’t put them together with aggressive fish like Goldfish, Cichlids or any type of fish that is likely to cause harm to them.
 Other fishes that should not be used as tank mates include aquarium Crayfish (even Dwarf Mexican crayfish), Tangerine lobsters and a few others.
 Ramshorn snails are basically slow in their movement, so they won’t probably stay long when you put them close to such aggressive aquatic creatures.